-It's unclear as to what exactly causes IBS in adults and a variety of factors are involved.
+It's unclear what exactly causes IBS in adults; various factors are involved.
 These include sensitivity of the gut, inflammation of the lining in the digestive tract and disturbance of movements in the bowels.
 Many of those who have the condition report that making dietary changes can help them to manage their IBS, ease symptoms and improve quality of life.

 Diet and lifestyle changes for treatment of IBS

-Before making any dietary changes, a food and symptom diary is a helpful way to identify foods that may be triggering a response in your body.
-Record all food and drink consumed for one week and any symptoms experienced.
+Before making any dietary changes, keep a food and symptom diary for a week.
+This can be a helpful way to identify foods that may be triggering a response in your body.
+Record all food and drink consumed for a week and make a note of any symptoms experienced.
 Try to record an approximate quantity eaten and the time of day.
 Symptoms may not always be caused by what you eat so consider other factors that may be involved.

 Step one - healthy eating and lifestyle changes